Qubut/Praktikum-1/README.md

-# Praktikum: 1

-## What is wrong with this visualization
+# What is wrong with this visualization

 ![](/images/1.png)
 *Nussbaumer Knaflic - Storytelling with Data, Wiley, 2015*